Brandon Miele

 Brandon Miele (born 28 August 1994) is an Irish former professional footballer.
-He last played for League of Ireland Premier Division club, St Patrick's Athletic, having previously played for his first senior club Shamrock Rovers for 4 years.
+A midfielder, he last played for League of Ireland Premier Division club St Patrick's Athletic, having previously played for his first senior club Shamrock Rovers for four years.

 Club career

 Youth career

 Miele started out playing schoolboy football with Dublin club Cherry Orchard.
 After impressing for The Orchard, he was signed by Premier League club Newcastle United in 2010.
 He made his way through the ranks right up to reserve team level.
-He had a successful time at underage level for the club, with Miele and Newcastle clinching the Tier Two title and also winning the Premier Academy Group D at under-18's level.
-After 4 years at the club without being given an opportunity at first-team level, he left the club and returned home.
+He had a successful time at underage level for the club, with Miele and Newcastle clinching the tier two title and also winning the Premier Academy Group D at under-18's level.
+After four years at the club without being given an opportunity at first-team level, he left the club and returned home.
 During his time at Newcastle he played with included Rolando Aarons, Adam Campbell, Nile Ranger, Jamie Sterry, Jak Alnwick, Curtis Good, Romain Amalfitano, Mehdi Abeid, Marcus Maddison, Freddie Woodman, Adam Armstrong and Lee Desmond among others.
 He signed for Leinster Senior League side Bluebell United on his return, to keep fit before leaving the club a few days before Christmas 2014 when he returned to professional football by signing for League of Ireland Premier Division side Shamrock Rovers, from his hometown of Tallaght.

 Shamrock Rovers

 2015 season

 On 23 December 2014, it was announced that Miele had signed for Pat Fenlon's Shamrock Rovers side, on the same day that it was announced that ex-Ireland international Stephen McPhail had signed a new contract at the club.
 Miele's debut in senior football came on 3 April 2015, when he came on from the bench in the 84th minute and in injury time he scored the third goal in a 3–0 win over Galway United at Tallaght Stadium.
-The season turned out to be a huge success for Miele, scoring 11 league goals in 28 league games, he also played in all 4 of Rovers' UEFA Europa League campaign as they knocked out Luxembourg side Progrès Niederkorn before being knocked out by Odds BK of Norway.
+The season turned out to be a huge success for Miele, scoring 11 league goals in 28 league games, he also played in all four of Rovers' UEFA Europa League campaign as they knocked out Luxembourg side Progrès Niederkorn before being knocked out by Odds BK of Norway.
 This form saw him voted into the PFAI Team of the Year by his fellow professionals as well as being voted the PFAI Players' Player of the Year and Shamrock Rovers Player of the Year.

 2016 season

-The 2016 season saw Miele score 9 goals in 30 league games as Rovers finished 4th and qualified for Europe again.
+The 2016 season saw Miele score nine goals in 30 league games as Rovers finished fourth and qualified for Europe again.
 The season was a disappointment for the club however, as well as finishing 22 points off champions Dundalk, they lost 5–0 at home to Cork City in the FAI Cup and were knocked out of the UEFA Europa League at the first hurdle by RoPS of Finland 4–1 on aggregate, with Miele playing in both games.
 This poor form saw manager Pat Fenlon replaced by Stephen Bradley on 3 July.